IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/blog/BLOG.md

 TODO
 - What is OpenTelemetry in short
 - What is OTLP in short?
+- What is OTEL Colletor in short? https://opentelemetry.io/docs/concepts/components/#collector - definition.
 - Blog post purpose - show how to use OpenTelemetry and its protocol to decouple the monitoring infrastructure from the application.